All Episodes

 I wanted to explain all that to show people what's happening.

-So all of this is very vulnerable is one of the, is your core message.
+So all of this is very vulnerable is one of the is your core message and we need to shore it up.

-Well, there's things that are natural and things that are man made and are man caused.
+Well, there's things that are natural and things that are man-made and are man-caused.

-So I think the highest priority and probably easiest to fix is to go protect us against solar weather.
+So I think highest priority and probably easiest to fix is to go protect us against solar weather.

 Okay.

-There's a number of famous storms that have caused events back in the 1850s.
+So a storm, there's a famous, there's a number of famous storms that have caused events back in the 1850s.

-So this is like a two hundred year storm.
+So this is like a 200-year storm.

 There was a Carrington level event.